Limited company insurance

 Do I need public liability insurance for a limited company?

 While public liability cover is not a legal requirement for a limited company, a lot of businesses find this type of insurance worth buying.
-That's because anyone who was accidentally injured or had their property damaged because of your business – be it members of the public, clients or customers – could make a claim against you.
-If you didn't have public liability insurance, this could be costly to fix in compensation and legal fees.
+That's because anyone who is accidentally injured or had their property damaged because of your business – be it members of the public, clients or customers – could make a claim against you.

 Limited company insurance claims